paridhisgowda/broken-keygen-branches/README.md

 I seem honest — I run, I output a string, maybe even Base64.
 Yet something inside is **off by a salt, a shift, or an encoding**.
 My deceit is elegant, but my ancestor spoke the truth.
-*If the result feels too neat, dig one commit deeper.*

 ---